robleroni/Puerro/docs/04-Virtual-DOM.md

 - SPA (Single Page Applications) with huge DOM trees.
 - When the DOM needs to change constantly and a lot.
-- To display dynamically received content (e.g. over an API) without the need to store/update it.
+- To display dynamically received content (e.g. over an API) without the need to store state.

 ### Advantages